ryedin/site/_development/preparing-an-application.md

 * The `environment` key declares environment variables for this process.
 Defaults can be specified.
 Any variable with no value (such as `MYSERVICE_API_KEY`) must be declared in your local environment to start the application successfully (see the section on `.env` below for more details)

 * The `ports` key declares the ports on which a process will listen.
-Listing `- 8080` instructs the process to listen on port 8080 for traffic from other processes in the application.
-Including an optional prefix exposes an internet-facing port, e.g. `- 80:8080` sends port 80 internet traffic to the process listening on port 8080 inside the container.
+Listing `- 6379` instructs the process to listen on port 6379 for traffic from other processes in the application.
+Including an optional prefix exposes an internet-facing port, e.g. `- 80:3000` sends port 80 internet traffic to the process listening on port 3000 inside the container.

 * The `links` key defines dependencies on other processes named in this file. `convox start` sets environment variables so that a process can find its links.
 See [Linking](/docs/linking) for more details.

+* The `labels` key is used by Convox to offer configuration settings that are not part of the official Docker Compose spec.
+In this example we use the `convox.port.443.protocol` label to configure a TLS listener on the load balancer.
+For a full list of supported labels, see the [Docker Compose Labels](/docs/docker-compose-labels) reference.

 #### Dockerfile